houqb/houqb.github.io/index.md

 <img src="https://github.com/Andrew-Qibin/homepage/raw/master/portrait.png" align="right" height="160" width="125">

 Qibin Hou received his Ph.D. degree from Nankai University in 06/2019 under the supervision of Prof. Ming-Ming Cheng.
-From 08/2019 to 08/2021, I spent two wonderful years working with Prof. Jiashi Feng and Prof. Shuicheng Yan as a research fellow at National University of Singapore.
+From 08/2019 to 08/2021, I spent two wonderful years working with Dr. Jiashi Feng and Dr. Shuicheng Yan as a research fellow at National University of Singapore.
 Now, he is an associate professor at School of Computer Science, Nankai University, Tianjin, China.
 I am also with Nankai International Advanced Research Institute (Shenzhen Futian).

 #### Research Interests

-I am interested in `Computer Vision` `Deep Learning`
+My research covers a range of `Computer Vision` and `Deep Learning`.
+To be specific, my research concentrates on building AI models to help agents better see and understand the complex world.

 Specific directions: `Semantic Segmentation` `Object Detection` `Foundation Models`